-Hello, guys today I will list out bad habits that will damage your cars.
-Some of these might be also helpful for two-wheelers.
+Hello, guys today I will list out bad driving habits that will damage your cars.
+Some of these bad habits might be also applicable to two-wheelers.

 Do not ignore Parking Brakes/Hand brakes

 Never keep your car in gear while at rest, cause it can damage your car’s transmission.
 If you leave your car in transmission, the whole weight of the car is just held by parking pawl, which is only the size of your finger.
 Park incline or just on a straight road always remember to put on your hand brakes/parking brakes.

 You can first put on the hand brake and leave your car to rest on it, and then you can put on transmission if you want to cause the weight of the car will be resting on your hand brakes.

 It feels good to rest your hand on your shifter, feels like a racing driver.
 But never rest your hand on the shifter.
 The weight of your hand puts pressure on the transmission’s bushings and synchronizes, this cause quick wear of your transmission.

 Only Keeping a Small Amount of Fuel in the Tank